orionrobots/orionrobots.github.io/wiki/leocad.md

 It uses [OpenGL](/wiki/opengl.html "The Open Graphics Library") and requires the GTK+ libraries on Linux.

 With Windows, there is a shell extension (plug in for the Windows file explorer) which allows you to get information on drawings from a right-click context menu.

-There is a relatively active community, and a couple of [mailing lists](http://www.leocad.org/lists.htm) where you can keep on top of its progress.